Sign In / Sign Out

 - Map and Locations

 Through coursework and internships, students of museum studies explore art and museums, historical societies, archives, art galleries, public art programs, arts publishing and arts agencies.
 The program ensures that students are knowledgeable in art history and visual thinking as well as in museum practice.
-Upon completion, students possess critical-writing skills and foreign language ability.
-(Students must demonstrate an ability to read at least one foreign language).
+Upon completion, students possess critical-writing skills and foreign language ability (students must demonstrate an ability to read at least one foreign language).

-The curriculum includes art history courses taught by faculty with diverse specialties.
+The curriculum includes art history courses taught by faculty members of diverse specialties.
 Museum professionals and arts administrators teach specialized classes in their areas of expertise.
 Internships enable students to work directly with working arts professionals in their field of interest.
 In addition to art history and museum studies courses, students also pursue a range of other courses, which can include in business, marketing, fundraising, international tourism and nonprofit management.